bluekitchen/btstack/chipset/README.md

 ## STMicroelectronics

+STMicroelectronics has several different Bluetooth series.

+### STLC2500D

-STMicroelectronics offers the Bluetooth V2.1 + EDR chipset STLC2500D that supports SPI and UART H4 connection.
+It offers the Bluetooth V2.1 + EDR chipset STLC2500D that supports SPI and UART H4 connection.

 **BD Addr** can be set with custom command although all chipsets have an official address stored.